sailshq/whelk/README.md

 ## Using environment variables

-Sometimes (particularly in a production setting, like on Heroku) you want to be able to use your machine as a script without specifying command-line arguments or checking in credentials or other configuration details to source control.
+Sometimes (particularly in a production setting, like on Heroku) you want to be able to use your machine as a script without specifying serial command-line arguments or checking in credentials or other configuration details to source control.
 This is typically accomplished using environment variables.

-When using `machine-as-script`, as an alternative to CLI opts, you can specify input values using environment variables:
+When using `machine-as-script`, as an alternative to command-line opts, you can specify input values using environment variables:

 ```sh